teooliver/habit-grid/README.md

 ### Where is my data stored?

-Habit Grid doesn't upload your data to any server, yours data is stored on your device.
-Because of that, you can't sync your data with other devices or between browsers on the same device.
+Habit Grid doesn't upload your data to any server, your data is stored on your browser.

 ### What about privacy?

 All your data is stored in a database in the browser.
 Check your browser's privacy rules to be sure that they are not getting your data.
 But you can be sure that HabitGrid is not.

-Habit grid doesn't run any kind of scripts to collect data.
+Habit Grid doesn't run any kind of scripts to collect data.
 You can trust this because the app is open sourced and can be audited.

 ## Technical